kelj0/Teaching-Linux/README.md

 - now you need to save it ( ctrl+x->Y->enter in nano)
 - Execute `. ~/.bashrc` in your terminal(there is space between `.` and `~/.bashrc`)
 - Check your alias with `alias` typed in terminal

-### Useful commands when installed

-- `sudo apt-get --purge autoremove` - remove all duplicate/orphan packetes
-- `sudo apt-get clean` - remove all .deb instalation files that were downloaded by apt
-- `python -m site --user-site` -points you on location of python site-packages directory